bdager/pftracker/README.md

     python setup.py install

 **Note**

 In the GitHub repository there is a file trackUI.py, this file runs the pftracker package as a graphical interface.
-Once you have the pftracker installed and the trackUI.py in the same directory of the package, you can run the graphical interface since the command prompt or a python virtual enviroment or shell by:
+Once you have the pftracker installed and the trackUI.py, you can run the graphical interface since the command prompt, a python virtual environment or shell by:

     [python interpreter] trackUI.py